Vik0t/maxui-app.io/server/README.md

 4. Set the output directory to the root directory

 Note: For production use, replace the in-memory data storage with a real database.

+### Deploying with GitHub Pages and Self-Hosted Server
+See [GITHUB_DEPLOYMENT.md](GITHUB_DEPLOYMENT.md) for detailed instructions on deploying with GitHub Pages.